But while Marilyn’s tragic life ended at 36, JonBenet Ramsey never even saw her 7th birthday. And no one calls her death a suicide.

 Even before they left, their lawyers made it clear the Ramseys were only available for police questions submitted to them in writing.
 Law enforcement professionals were astonished at the firewall the Ramsey’s were able to build around themselves, with a murder under their roof, when they were the last to see JonBenet before the crime.

-Their lawyers even asked for, and sometimes received, notes on the details of the investigation, from a friendly District Attorney’s Office.
+As time went by, their lawyers even asked for, and sometimes received, notes on the details of the investigation, from a friendly District Attorney’s Office.
+It was unprecedented for persons who were “persons of interest,” almost by definition, to receive the inside scoop on unfolding police work.

 No one has ever been indicted for JonBenet’s murder, and at this late date no one is likely to.
 Some investigators believe that a violent pedophile, an intruder that night years ago, is out there still.
 Others in law enforcement, the majority, think the Ramseys got away with murder.
 Murder in a figurative sense, for walling themselves off from a legitimate investigation, and perhaps in the literal sense as well.
 After ten years of grief and miserable fame, Patsy Ramsey died of ovarian cancer in 2006.
 John lives on, perennially and indignantly proclaiming the innocence of his family and the incompetence of Boulder police in not finding the real killer.